MarcCoquand/Blog/site/posts/sinsolid.md

 thing.
 In functional programming this means having a module structure around types and to break down functions into small parts.
 This leads to less messy code and to functions that are naturally easy to test.

+### Lazy evaluation helps writing code that is SSP